 - In Europe, a huge percentage of the people live in the middle.
 But through the middle of Europe there are five major mountain ranges including the Pyrenees, the Alps and the Swiss Alps.
 The average height of the peaks that make up these ranges are 4,000m which is close to twice as high as Australia’s tallest mountain.

 Therefore, in Australia our tunnels at this stage don’t need to transport people between peninsulas or through mountain ranges.
 In theory we could have an underground tunnel between Cape York on the top tip of Queensland heading west to the north east tip of the Northern Territory.
 This would require a 300km tunnel, that would save a 4,000km drive.
 But the population of these two areas add up to less than 30,000 people, so the sheer cost of the tunnel would never be recuperated!

-In China, however, with around 150 million people living on the two peninsulas we have above mentioned, the Chinese did need a tunnel – a 123km underwater tunnel…
+In China, however, with around 150 million people living on the two peninsulas we have above mentioned, the Chinese did need a tunnel – they were building a 123km underwater tunnel…

 And in Europe, and especially in the dead center – Switzerland, driving or catching a train around mountain ranges trying to get from A to B would be made easier in an almost unquantifiable way if you could simply go through the 50km x 50km base of a moutain, rather than the 900km around the range.
 A previously 900km journey, is now just a 50km trip thanks to the Swiss Gotthard Base Tunnel…

 But in Australia, we shouldn’t feel left out!
 We should feel lucky.
 However, with Sydney and Melbourne’s population growing close to exponentially, and with the early settlers deciding to build Australia’s biggest city with a deep and long harbor in the middle, tunnels, although not on the same scale as the Chinese and Europeans, are still required.
 And the science, engineering and construction is still the same.